 Lubos Pastor is Charles P. McQuaid Professor of Finance at the University of Chicago Booth School of Business.
 He is also a Research Associate at the National Bureau of Economic Research and a Research Fellow at the Centre for Economic Policy and Research.
-In addition, he serves as an Associate Editor of the Journal of Finance and Journal of Financial Economics, as a Director of the Western Finance Association, and is a former Associate Editor of the Review of Financial Studies.
+In addition, he is an Associate Editor of the Journal of Finance and Journal of Financial Economics, the Vice President of the Western Finance Association, a member of the CRSP Indexes Advisory Council, and a former Associate Editor of the Review of Financial Studies.

 Professor Pastor’s research focuses mostly on financial markets and asset management.
-His latest work analyzes the effects of political uncertainty on asset prices.
-He has also written on a broad range of topics such as liquidity risk, stock price bubbles, portfolio choice, performance evaluation, stock volatility, return predictability, technological revolutions, and IPOs.
+He has written on a broad range of topics such as liquidity risk, political uncertainty, stock price bubbles, stock volatility, return predictability, technological revolutions, portfolio choice, performance evaluation, returns to scale in active management, indexing, and IPOs.
 He has analyzed various effects of parameter uncertainty and learning in finance.
 His articles have appeared in the American Economic Review, Journal of Finance, Journal of Financial Economics, Journal of Political Economy, Review of Financial Studies, as well as nonacademic outlets such as Bloomberg and the Financial Times.
-His research has been awarded numerous prizes, such as two Smith Breeden Prizes, two Fama/DFA Prizes, Whitebox Advisors Selected Research Prize, Goldman Sachs Asset Management Prize, Barclays Global Investors Prize, Geewax, Terker & Co.
-Prize, the NASDAQ Award, and the Q Group Award.
+His research has been awarded numerous prizes, such as two Smith Breeden Prizes, two Fama/DFA Prizes, Whitebox Advisors Selected Research Prize, Goldman Sachs Asset Management Prize, Barclays Global Investors Prize, Rothschild Caesarea Center Best Paper Award, two Geewax, Terker & Co.
+Prizes, Marshall Blume Prize, the NASDAQ Award, and the Q Group Award.

-Professor Pastor has been teaching at Chicago Booth since 1999, when he obtained a Ph.D. in finance from the Wharton School at the University of Pennsylvania.
-He has received the McKinsey Award for Excellence in Teaching as well as two Faculty Excellence Awards from Chicago Booth.
+Professor Pastor has been teaching at Chicago Booth since 1999 when he obtained a Ph.D. in finance from the Wharton School at the University of Pennsylvania.
+He has received the McKinsey Award for Excellence in Teaching as well as two Faculty Excellence Awards at Chicago Booth.

 In his student years, Professor Pastor won awards in chess and mathematics, mainly in his native Slovakia.
 In his spare time, he enjoys sports, reading, and spending time with his family.